 The V and the W were the trickiest bits of the logo and this is where it got a bit messy.
 When you view the logo without any gradients, you can see where I’ve had to patch things up a bit.

 I get the feeling this is where others with more advanced CSS3 knowledge could come up with a much better solution than using extra pseudo-elements to patch things up!
 And if you do know a better way, I’d love to see it in the comment section below!

 That just about wraps this weeks CSS3 logo up.
 If you enjoyed this experimental post, please share it on Twitter, Facebook or give it a thumbs up on StumbleUpon!

 About Stephen Greig

-Stephen Greig is a 23 year old Senior Designer & Developer in Auckland, New Zealand, where he lives next to a volcano; although, he hails from the United Kingdom, where South Wales and Nottingham are where he calls home.
-Stephen is also the author of CSS3 Pushing the Limits, a book on advanced CSS3.
-You should follow him on Twitter where he talks about the web, sports, music, travel and swears a lot.
+Stephen Greig is a 25 year old Freelance Web Designer/Front-end guy, currently living in Nottingham, UK.
+Stephen is also the creator of messivsronaldo.net and author of CSS3 Pushing the Limits, a book on advanced CSS3.
+You should follow him on Twitter where he talks about the web, sports, music and swears a lot.
 Stephen's also on Google+ if that's more your bag.